monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 I have a glider test fully operational now.
 Here's the [link to the commit for this section][commit-1b] in case you want to follow along.

-## Step 1c - Adding a simple test for the engine's configurable rules.
+## Phase 1c - Adding a simple test for the engine's configurable rules.

 The engine is supposed to be able to take various different rulesets, not just Conway's game of life.
 We'll now add a simple test for the rulesets.